Our Heritage and Milestones

 - the development of an underground carpark, cinema complex and the Queensland College of Art

-South Bank's vision of uniting the precinct with the northern side of the river came to fruition in 2005, when the precinct was recognised as part of the city centre in Brisbane City Council's Draft City Centre Master Plan.
+South Bank Corporation's vision of uniting the precinct with the northern side of the river came to fruition in 2006, when the precinct was recognised as part of the city frame in Brisbane City Council's City Centre Master Plan.